DeadmanXXXII/Curriculum-Vitae/README.md

 ## Certificates, Badges and Medals

 - Herric 13 tour of duty medal.
-- War veterans tir pin.
+- War veterans tie pin.
 - NVQ in Security Managemaent.

 - Certificate of service